-Our calculations indicated that the FNP is projected to be depleted in 2029, so the SEIR used in the calculation of the TOL is 3.09% as of June 30, 2016 and 3.60% as of June 30, 2017.
+Our calculations indicated that the FNP is projected to be depleted in 2029, so the SEIR used in the calculation of the TOL is 3.07% as of June 30, 2016 and 3.58% as of June 30, 2017.

-The FNP projections are based upon the financial status of Fund on the Measurement Date, the indicated set of methods and assumptions, and the requirements of GASB 74 and 75.
+The FNP projections are based upon the financial status of the Fund on the Measurement Date, the indicated set of methods and assumptions, and the requirements of GASB 74 and 75.
 As such, the FNP projections are not reflective of the cash flows and asset accumulations that would occur on an ongoing plan basis, reflecting the impact of future members.
-Therefore, the results of this test do not necessarily indicate whether or not the fund will actually run out of money, the financial condition of the plan, or the plan's ability to make benefit payments in future years.
+Therefore, the results of this test do not necessarily indicate whether or not the fund will actually run out of money, the financial condition of the Fund, or the ability to make benefit payments in future years.